 Darn Tough socks are made in Vermont, come with a lifetime warranty, and are incredibly warm for outdoor adventures.

-I think merino wool socks are the perfect gift for hikers because it doesn’t matter if your favorite hiker needs socks or not.
-They will always be appreciated, and they will always get used.
+I think Merino wool socks are one of the most perfect gifts for hikers they will always be appreciated, and they will always get used.

 Darn Tough has lots of different types of socks for different activities from skiing and snowboarding to winter hiking.
 They offer free shipping if you order two or more pairs.
 And they are guaranteed for LIFE.